MoiKeyboard/moi-bkr/src/config/README.md

 ```

 ### Environment Variables
-- Ensure required environment variables are set
+- Required environment variables must be defined in `config/base.env`
-- Check for correct naming (uppercase with underscores)
-- Verify values are properly escaped
+- Environment variables are decrypted using SOPS
+- Variables referenced in config must use `${VAR_NAME}` syntax
+- Names are automatically converted to uppercase with underscores

 ### Type Conversion
 ```python